MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/06/devtools.md

 The **Manifest** pane now shows warnings for the following conditions.

-* The app shortcut icons are smaller than 96x96 pixels
+*  When the app shortcut icons are smaller than 96x96 pixels.
-* The app shortcut icons and manifest icons aren't square (since the icons are ignored)
+*  When the app shortcut icons and manifest icons aren't square (since the icons are ignored).

 :::image type="content" source="../../media/2020/06/app-shortcut-warnings.msft.png" alt-text="App shortcut warnings." lightbox="../../media/2020/06/app-shortcut-warnings.msft.png":::